-The world of eLearning is growing rapidly.
+The world of eLearning is proliferating.
 More and more companies are looking to modernize their work and employees and keep up with the latest solutions.
 Soon, eLearning will be a part of every company worldwide.

 1. Big Data Analysis